|

 with the ACAS Code of Practice.
 This will include paid leave of

-Scottish Joint Council including its relationship with the UK National
+the Scottish Joint Council including its relationship with the

-Joint Council and the operation of a check off system whereby, with
+UK National Joint Council and the operation of a check off system

-the consent of the individual, trade union dues are deducted from
+whereby, with the consent of the individual, trade union dues

 Index